 No. 75 (City-Vermont South) and No. 48 (City-North Balwyn) trams stop outside the MCG near Jolimont Station.
-Then it’s just a five-minute stroll through Yarra Park to MCG Gate 3.
+From here it’s a simple five-minute stroll through Yarra Park to Gate 3 at the MCG.
 No. 70 (City-Wattle Park) detours from Flinders Street along Swan Street.
 From here, it’s a short walk across the footbridge around to MCG Gate 3.

-Dedicated vehicle parking is not currently available for MCG Tour visitors.
+Dedicated vehicle parking is not currently available for Australian Sports Museum visitors.
 Designated car parking spaces for disabled visitors are located at the corner of Jolimont Terrace and Jolimont Street, as is a drop-off zone.
 This area is close to Gate 1 of the MCG.
 Limited parking may be available in the Melbourne and Olympic Parks precinct as well as near the MCG along Wellington Parade, Jolimont Street and Jolimont Terrace.

 The museum is a 15-20 minute stroll from Federation Square over William Barak Bridge to the MCG.